-- Function independently of management; - Operate at a higher level than management; - Exercise leadership, enterprise, intellectual honesty, integrity and judgment in directing the Bank so that it achieves sustainable prosperity; - Ensure that policies, procedures and practices are in place to protect the Bank's assets and reputation; - Consider the necessity and appropriateness of installing a mechanism by which breaches of the principles of corporate governance may be reported; - Monitor and evaluate the implementation of strategies, policies, management performance criteria and business plans; - Appoint senior management and ensure that succession is professionally planned in good time; and - Balance 'conformance' and 'performance'.
+- Function independently of management; - Operate at a higher level than management; - Exercise leadership, enterprise, intellectual honesty, integrity and judgment in directing the Bank so that it achieves sustainable prosperity; - Ensure that policies, procedures and practices are in place to protect the Bank's assets and reputation; - Consider the necessity and appropriateness of installing a mechanism by which breaches of the principles of corporate governance may be reported; - Monitor and evaluate the implementation of strategies, policies, management performance criteria and business plans; - Ensure that there is a suitable induction and evaluation programme in place which meets specific needs of the Bank and its directors.
+Both the induction training and evaluation exercise have been carried out in October and November 2016 respectively; - Appoint the Chief Executive Officer and ensure that succession is professionally planned in good time; and - Balance 'conformance' and 'performance'.
 Conformance is compliance with the various laws, regulations and codes governing companies.
 Ensuring performance requires the development of a commensurate enterprise culture within the organisation so that returns to shareholders are maximised while respecting the interests of other stakeholders.

-Following the reconstitution of the Board, the Board Committees were also re organised in March 2016, to meet the prevailing regulatory requirements and good governance practices.
+The Board Committees were also re organised in March 2016, to meet the prevailing regulatory requirements and good governance practices.
 The revised operating model of the Bank ensures segregation of duties and also that clear cut lines of responsibilities of the sub committees are laid down through the terms of reference of each Committee.